cybertron/coredns/plugin/sign/README.md

     Both these dates are only checked on the SOA's signature(s).

- *  Create signatures that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 days for every key given.
+ *  Create signatures that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 days for every given DNSKEY.

  *  Add or replace *all* apex CDS/CDNSKEY records with the ones derived from the given keys.
 For each key two CDS are created one with SHA1 and another with SHA256.